uchicago-library/ldr_metadatastorage/README.md

 error conditions: no core (metadata) resource available

-This endpoint GUARANTEES to return the core metadata resource for the intellectual unit identified.
+This endpoint is GUARANTEED to return the core metadata resource for the intellectual unit identified.

-This endpoint MUST return the core (metadata) resource for the intellectual unit identified.
-This is required in order to provide cross-collection browsing functionality of all intellectual units in the ldr metadata storage to frontend interfaces.
-The core (metadata) MUST include an identifier of type dcterms:URL for every asset for this intellectual unit.
-The ldr metadata storage MAY include an identifier of type dcterms:URI if this intellectual unit is part of a library digital collection.
-If there is an  identifier of type dcterms:URI, then the consuming client MUST be able to retrieve the project-specific explanation of the relationships between assets for the intellectual unit identified.
-If there is no identifier of type dcterms:URI than the consuming client MUST contain the business logic for defining the relationships between the assets itself.

 ### /units/[intellectual unit identifier]/extensions